How Do Republicans Plan To Win In 2022? Voter Suppression

 Still reeling from their 2020 presidential election loss, conservative Republicans met for their annual Conservative Political Action Conference (CPAC) in Florida late last week.
-And oh, did this year's CPAC have everything: a golden statue of Donald Trump reminiscent of the biblical golden calf, Nazi insignia displayed center-stage, And, an appearance by the former president in which he continued to espouse election fraud and other 2020 election lies and conspiracy theories.
+And oh, did this year's CPAC have everything: a golden statue of Donald Trump reminiscent of the biblical golden calf, Nazi insignia displayed center-stage, and an appearance by the former president in which he continued to espouse election fraud and other 2020 election lies and conspiracy theories.
 In fact, a number of CPAC speakers continued to scream "voter fraud!" and claimed the system is so broken it's near-pointless to vote.
 So, is this how Republicans plan to win in 2022?
 By basically encouraging people not to participate?

 Advertisement